Koija Starbeds: A Magical Escape off the Beaten Track

-The eco-friendly lodge is designed to blend into the environment and to let nature take the front seat.
+The eco-friendly lodge is designed to blend into the environment and let nature take the front seat.
 The bandas resemble manyattas and the materials used in construction were all locally sourced.
 The bandas are built around the surrounding vegetation, to avoid cutting down the trees so as to reduce the environmental impact on the area.
-You’ll notice that the lodge is open plan, there are no doors, which is perfect as you get to enjoy the best of indoor-outdoor living.
+You will notice that the lodge is open plan, and there are no doors, which is perfect as you get to enjoy indoor-outdoor living.
 The decorative items such as the lampshades and placemats were made by women in the community.

 The better part of the evening was spent in the bandas chilling after a heavy lunch of ugali, nyama choma and kachumbari.
 It was raining and we had to skip sundowners.
 We opted to light a bonfire instead but even this proved futile as it started raining again.